dxw/playbook/src/working-here/inclusion-diversity-equality.md

 on equal opportunities awareness and equal opportunities recruitment and selection best practices.

-Anyone involved in recruitment must contact their line manager or the People Team to request training or further information.
+Anyone involved in recruitment must contact their line manager or the People team to request training or further information.

-Anyone with questions about the content or application of this policy should contact their line manager or the People Team to request further information or training.
+Anyone with questions about the content or application of this policy should contact their line manager or the People team to request further information or training.

 This policy is reviewed annually by the Head of People and directors in consultation